WeTransfer/frame-events/README.md

 # License
 Created by WeTransfer.

-Frame Events is MIT licensed.
+Frame Events is licensed using the The Hippocratic License see [LICENSE.md](./LICENSE.md).